Defining Mezzanine Flooring

 It can come in two designs: freestanding or rack-supported mezzanines with supporting ancillaries such as fire protection and safety barriers.
 The purpose of mezzanine flooring is to add more space within a particular area of a building without needing to expand when a business grows outwardly.

 This saves on costs and creates space-saving efficiency for an interior workspace.
-There are different elements involved in the construction of mezzanine flooring, which is illustrated below.
+There are different elements involved in the construction of mezzanine flooring, which are illustrated below.

 Different types of mezzanine floors